bndes/bndestoken/README.md

 # BNDES TOKEN

 Token para representar as liberações do BNDES de forma a prover mais transparência de recursos públicos.
+Do you want to know how to instale or execute these scripts?
+See Instalation-Execution-Guide.md

 # ATORES